nelmio/NelmioCorsBundle/README.md

 ## Features

+Read [the docs][2] for the details and configuration needed for each feature:

 * Handles CORS preflight OPTIONS requests
 * Adds CORS headers to your responses
 * Configured at the PHP/application level.
 This is convenient but it also means